Meteor 1.5 ~ Bundle Optimization + Examples

 It can get a lot more complex, but this is a fine place to start.

-2. The loader: <func> function recieves a promise which resolves as soon as the dynamic import is done.
+function recieves a promise which resolves as soon as the dynamic import is done. - The

-4. The loading (Component) shows while the component is not yet loaded.
+(Component) shows while the component is not yet loaded. - The

 Review: After our dynamic import